wttech/bobcat/docs/_docs/guides/first-aem-test.md

 (...)
 ```

-### Configure component
+### Configure the component
-We can open page, it contains text component and now we need its configuration.
-It is also kept in yaml file in `test/resources`.
-In our case we name it `text.yaml`
+We can open the test page, it contains the text component and now we need its configuration.
+It's also kept in yaml file in `test/resources`.
+In our case we name it `text.yaml`:
 ```yaml
 Properties:
   - type: RICHTEXT